operaton/operaton-keycloak/examples/run/README.md

 Within the subdirectory `docker` you'll find a basic sample consisting of:

 * ``Dockerfile``: custom Docker image consisting of Operaton Run and the Keycloak Identity Provider Plugin.
 Adapt Operaton and plugin versions to your own needs.
-* ``docker-compose.yml``: simple setup consisting of the custom Operaton Keycloak Docker image and a preconfigured Keycloak instance with the ``operaton-identity-service`` client and a Operaton admin user and group.
+* ``docker-compose.yml``: simple setup consisting of the custom Operaton Keycloak Docker image and a preconfigured Keycloak instance with the ``operaton-identity-service`` client and an Operaton admin user and group.

 Usage: